gsa-oes/office-of-evaluation-sciences/_projects/1512_3-tenant-satisfaction-survey-time-of-day.md

 ## What was the program change?

 Small details, like the framing or timing of an email, can matter more than might be expected.
 Varying the time of workplace email requests can affect email open and click-through rates.
-Using this research, OES redesigned and reconfigured the TSS to assess what time of day resulted in the highest open and click-through rates.
+Using this research, OES reconfigured the TSS "send out" to assess what time of day resulted in the highest open and click-through rates.

 ## How did the evaluation work?